LucasWBritz/ScalingSignalR/README.md

-# ScalingSignalR
+# Scaling an websocket application using SignalR
-A simple project on how to scale a SignalR app using redis cache.
+A simple project on how to scale a SignalR app using redis cache and docker

 Technologies used:
 - Asp.Net Core